British Library cyberattack

 The main catalogue returned online on 15 January 2024 in a read-only format, although some of the library's services are expected to remain unavailable for months.
-The British Library will use about 40 percent of its financial reserves, around £6–7 million, to recover from the attack.

 Background

 The British Library is a non-departmental public body which in 2023 held around 14 million books, as well as millions of other items.
 It is the largest library in the United Kingdom.
 The Library was protected by firewalls and antivirus software but did not have a multi-factor authentication (MFA) policy that covered all organizational assets.
-The Library had installed a new Terminal Services server in February 2020 to facilitate remote access to third-party providers during the COVID-19 pandemic; this was the server on which unauthorized access was first detected during the attack.
-The library had achieved accreditation for the "Cyber Essentials Plus" in 2019, however, in 2022 the accreditation standards changed which made the library non-compliant.
+The Library had installed a new Terminal Services server in February 2020 to facilitate remote access to third-party providers during the COVID-19 pandemic response; this was the server on which unauthorized access was first detected during the attack.
+The library had achieved accreditation for the "Cyber Essentials Plus" in 2019; however, in 2022 the accreditation standards changed which made the library non-compliant.
 In 2020, the Library, in light of the COVID-19 pandemic, implemented MFA, however, a Library report clarified that "...but for reasons of practicality, cost and impact on ongoing Library programmes, it was decided at this time that connectivity to the British Library domain (including machine log-on access and access to on-premise servers) would be out of scope for MFA implementation, pending further renewal of the Library’s infrastructure."
 Due to these circumstances, the Library's servers were vulnerable to attack due to identified increasing third-party cybersecurity risks and a series of emergency decisions to quickly secure their infrastructure while adapting to change due to the COVID-19 pandemic.
-This sequence of identified potential security risks and the subsequent failure to remediate them is a classic example of the failure to maintain a strong organizational Cybersecurity Risk Management or Risk Remediation posture as outlined in NIST SP 800-37r2.

 Rhysida is a hacker group and "ransomware as a service" provider already known for its attacks on vital infrastructure such as schools, hospitals and government agencies, having become known to intelligence services in May 2023.
 It had previously attacked the Chilean Army, a medical research lab in Australia, and health-care company Prospect Medical Holdings.

 The British Library attack was part of a larger pattern of cyberattacks at this time against cultural institutions.
 These attacks had previously affected the Metropolitan Opera in New York City and Natural History Museum in Berlin.